kandarpa02/arrayX/README.md

 ---

-## Performance Comparison: Neo vs. PyTorch
+## Performance Comparison: nexnet vs. PyTorch

-**Remark:** Despite being implemented primarily in Python (with some Cython acceleration), **Neo** achieves ~99% of PyTorch’s speed on a 3-layer MLP for MNIST.
+**Remark:** Despite being implemented primarily in Python (with some Cython acceleration), **nexnet** achieves ~99% of PyTorch’s speed on a 3-layer MLP for MNIST.
 This is thanks to its clean reverse-mode autodiff design and minimal graph overhead.
 The remaining performance gap is mainly due to Python function dispatch and lack of fused ops, which are optimizable in future versions.

-> **Why does Neo converge slightly faster?**
+> **Why does nexnet converge slightly faster?**
-While both Neo and PyTorch use the same initialization, architecture, and training setup, tiny implementation-level differences can affect convergence.
-Neo’s custom autograd system may apply ops with less internal overhead, fewer dispatch layers, and slightly more deterministic gradient flow.
+While both nexnet and PyTorch use the same initialization, architecture, and training setup, tiny implementation-level differences can affect convergence. nexnet’s custom autograd system may apply ops with less internal overhead, fewer dispatch layers, and slightly more deterministic gradient flow.
 Meanwhile, PyTorch; being a production-scale framework, performs additional runtime checks, optimizations, and backend dispatching, which can subtly affect training dynamics.
 These minor factors accumulate and may explain the small differences in early convergence and final accuracy.

-### Neo Results
+### nexnet Results

-#### Neo
+#### nexnet
 ```
 Epoch: 1  Train Acc: 0.5860  Val Acc: 0.7896  (12.65s)
 Epoch: 2  Train Acc: 0.8256  Val Acc: 0.8590  (12.42s)